oneredgrey/GetCleanData-FinalProject/codebook.md

 Features are normalized and bounded within [-1,1].
 The units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/sec^2^).
 The gyroscope units are radians/second.

+As stated above, each of these variables 3-68 represent the average values for either the mean (mean) or standard deviation (std) measures for each subject and each activity.

 *  3)  tbodyaccmeanx  (num)
 *  4)  tbodyaccmeany  (num)